 Safe alternatives to pecans and nuts

 Not all nuts are considered toxic to dogs, but they’re still not the best treats to offer because of their high fat content and the risk of fungal contamination.
-Peanut butter is fine to offer occasionally but it’s very fatty, so only give in moderation.
-Make sure any peanut butter you buy does not contain an artificial sweetener called xylitol because it causes a dangerously rapid release of insulin in the body.
+Plenty of other healthier alternatives to feed your dog include safe vegetables and fruits like bananas.

-There are plenty of other healthy alternatives to feed your dog including safe vegetables and fruits like mangos.
-But, remember that the best option for your pup is always a high protein, low fat, and low carb food that’s made for dogs.
+Remember that the best option for your pup is always a high protein, low fat, and low carb food that’s made for dogs.
+All treats should equal less than 10% of your dog’s overall caloric intake, so don’t overdo it even with healthy snacks.
 If you’re looking for other ways to spoil your dog, consider an extra 30 minutes of play or a relaxing evening walk.

 Frequently asked questions